Blistered Shishito Peppers with Avocado Crema

 This post may contain affiliate links.
 Please read my disclosure policy.

-It’s the kind of dish that will have you dreaming of a future dinner party, of having friends once again gathered around your table, surrounding this inviting platter, arms reaching in one after another, plucking shimmering, sea salt-flecked peppers from the heap, swiping them through the bright, tangy avocado purée.
+This is the kind of dish that will have you dreaming of a future dinner party, of having friends once again gathered around your table, surrounding this inviting platter, arms reaching in one after another, plucking shimmering, sea salt-flecked peppers from the heap, swiping them through the bright, tangy avocado purée.

 Oh to entertain again!
 Silver lining: in the meantime, you can make this dish all for yourself and relish not having to share it with anyone, because I assure you: you will not want to.
 I could eat this whole platter alone.